Tecdiary/tsms-guide/v1/faqs/README.md

 ## Payments

-### What payment gateways are available in SBM?
+### What payment gateways are available in TSMS?

-PayPal for online payments while for credit/debit card you can choose from Stripe, PayPal Pro, PayPal Rest APIs and Authorize.net
+Only offline payment and option can be set in settings.
+We will add online payment such as PayPal and credit/debit card using Stripe, PayPal Pro, PayPal Rest APIs and Authorize.net

-### Can I have recurring invoice or subscription?

-Yes, you can add recurring invoice and system will generate invoice and payment request automatically once the cron job run.

 ## Errors